PlayCover/PlayTools/README.md

 - Aspect Ratio: Supports 16:9, 16:10, 4:3 and custom aspect ratio
 - Scale Factor: Supports custom scale factor (e.g. 1.0, 1.5, 2.0)
 - Display Orientation: Supports manually rotating the game window during game play.
+- Application type (most useful case is changing to type `game` and the type reflects in screen time usage)
+- Custom discord activity
+- Device type

 ## Key Mapping

-PlayTools provides a key mapping tool to map game actions to the keyboard, mouse or controller.
+PlayTools provides a key mapping tool to map game actions to the keyboard, mouse, trackpad or controller.

 Supported input devices include:

 - Keyboard
 - Mouse
+- Trackpad
 - Controller

 Input from these devices can be mapped to these in-game actions: